The Arts & Culture Committee of Irvington

-Starting April 25, welcome the Spring in Irvington with the Butterfly Gallery: Pollinator Garden Exhibit!
-This hybrid installation blends public art with vital ecological infrastructure, transforming high-traffic areas into thriving habitats for local butterflies and bees.
+For the past few months, the Butterfly Gallery Pollinator Exhibit has been on display all across Main Street.
+This unique exhibit mixed together art with ecological infrastructure, transforming high-traffic areas into thriving habitats for local butterflies and bees.

 Welcome to the home of the Irvington Arts & Culture Committee!
 We believe that art does more than decorate a village—it connects neighbors, stimulates our local economy, and can even support our local environment.